- Many companies are training employees to work collaboratively with AI

 Even more impressive, Smith designed and built the machine‑learning algorithm for that AI tool.
 Smith had no coding experience before 2018.
 Now he’s one of 1,078 employees in PwC’s newly launched Digital Accelerator program, part of the company’s ambitious effort to “upskill” its 50,000‑strong U.S. workforce.

-Upskilling and re‑skilling are hot topics these days as automation tools begin to reshape many business processes, products and services.
+Digital upskilling and re‑skilling are hot topics these days as automation tools begin to reshape many business processes, products and services.
 Sixty‑two percent of corporate executives in the U.S. say they will need to retrain or replace at least a quarter of their current workers over the next five years due to automation, according to a 2018 McKinsey study.

 Despite the consensus that closing skills gaps is an urgent priority, just 3% of business leaders plan to boost investment in re‑skilling programs within the next year, according to Accenture.